steinathan/noisedot/README.md

 # noisedot

-> noisedot is a library that makes it easy to add `noisedot texture` to your web apps
+> noisedot is a library that makes it easy to add `noise texture` to your web apps

 With `noisedot` you can customize noisedot effects on your webpage, it has customizable options that makes it easy to generate noisedot effect on your site, the main noisedot is just css3 key-frame animation and many noisedot pngs